eclipse-theia/theia/doc/Developing.md

     && yarn browser build \
     && yarn browser start
 ```
 If you do not have Git Bash installed on your system, [get one](https://gitforwindows.org/), or use `scoop`: `scoop install git`.

+### Installing Windows Build Tools

+ - Previously, [`windows-build-tools`](https://github.com/felixrieseberg/windows-build-tools) is required to build Native Nodes modules on Windows.
+The npm package is now [`deprecated`](https://www.npmjs.com/package/windows-build-tools) because NodeJS installer can now install all the required tools that it needs, including Windows Build Tools.
+ - In case you need to install the tool manually, after installing `yarn`, run `PowerShell` as _Administrator_ and copy paste the following: `npm --add-python-to-path install --global --production windows-build-tools`.

 ## Troubleshooting